Drive for Charley's Taxi, take home cash daily.

 Frequently Asked Questions

 - How much will I make?
-Mile for mile, you will definitely make more money.
-Some of our ambitious drivers make six-figures a year.
+That depends on your hours and the customer service you provide, but mile for mile, you will definitely make more money.

 - How many fares will I have per hour?
 Will I be sitting around waiting to get passengers?
 Our drivers rarely sit around idle.
 In addition to regular taxi customers we have many established accounts and routes that keep our drivers very busy.
 Notably, Japanese tour companies contract with us because Japanese tourists typically want taxis only and do not trust ride-sharing programs.
 Once you prove yourself, you can drive for our regular corporate accounts, which we find for you.

 - I like app-based transportation companies because they’re progressive and tech savvy.
 Phoning for a taxi is outdated.
-Charley’s Taxi also has an App that customers can use to book a taxi.
-We also offer online booking and by phone and email in English and Japanese.
+Charley’s Taxi also has an App that customers can use to book a taxi and we booking online, by phone, and by email in English and Japanese.

 - Do I have to share my tips with the company?
 NO!
 Your tips belong to you.